kicker22004/ECO_LINUX_SERVER_MANAGER/README.md

 `wget https://raw.githubusercontent.com/kicker22004/ECO_LINUX_SERVER_MANAGER/master/easy-install.sh; chmod +x ./easy-install.sh; ./easy-install.sh`

 ## For advanced users
-YOU NEVER WANT TO RUN THIS AS ROOT USER...
+DO NOT RUN THIS AS ROOT USER!
 IT WILL BREAK 100% OF THE TIME.

-So lets make a new user.
+To begin, lets make a new user.

 `adduser eco`

-Give user sudo permissions (Only used to make ELSM gobal)
+Next, lets give the user sudo permissions (Only used to make ELSM gobal)

 `usermod -a -G sudo eco`